sinafi/Open-Artwork-Repository/README.md

 # License

-All of the Artworks licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).
+All of the artworks licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).